 The Centre delivers more than just a classroom.
 Professional trainers guide participants through a learning journey featuring workshops, study visits, and the latest educational technologies.

-Training programmes at the Centre are intensive, often lasting between one week and five weeks.
+Training programmes at the Centre are intensive, usually lasting between one week and five weeks.
 The Centre offers standard courses on campus and online, as well as tailor-made programmes in other countries.
 One-off activities include workshops, seminars, meetings, and events.

 Simultaneous translation services are available during courses.